 Clicking “Add Reimbursement” will trigger a similar form where you can manually input a reimbursement for the production.

 Documents is where you can store and share paperwork, documents, and other important forms such as call sheets with your entire production.
-You’ll see a list of all the documents, along with a description and permissions list.
+Document folders are project specific and archived with your project upon completion.
+You’ll see a list of all the documents, along with a description and permissions list in this folder.
 Easily edit pre-existing documents by clicking “Edit,” or add a new one by clicking “+Add Document.”

 By clicking “Add Document,” you’ll be taken to a screen where you can add a file, along with a brief description.
 From call sheets to set maps, there’s no limit to what type of file you can add.
 Adjust who can see the documents by toggling the “Shared With” option to either admins or admins and project managers.